-Pushing what I can do with stop motion animation, I built a small home studio for table, creating a series of easy to make Jewish and Middle Eastern inspired recipes that I love eating and cooking (but mainly eating).
-When I look at a recipe I rewrite it a bit, using rough amounts (don’t @ me), break it down into easier steps that make sense to me so it’s less confusing.
-I wanted to do the same here and make it visually simple so the viewer would get a general sense of what they had to do.
+I created a series of easy to make Jewish and Middle Eastern inspired recipes in stop motion, that I love eating and cooking (but mainly eating).
+When I look at a recipe I rewrite it a bit, using rough amounts, break it down into easier steps that make sense to me so it’s less confusing.
+Bon Appétit.

 שקשוקה - شكشوكة - Shakshuka roughly translated means “all mixed up” or “a haphazard mixture” which is also probably the most accurate way of describing my cooking… Originating in Yemen, Tunisia, Libya or the Ottoman Empire depending on who you speak to, its the perfect Sunday brunch (or any other day brunch).
 It starts, as all the best recipes do, with a deep pan and spicy tomato sauce, and once you have the basics you can play around with it to your liking.